 (credit: Shake Shack)

-Danny Meyer’s Shake Shack is the most mobbed burger and milkshake spot of them all—just see all those Midtown suits lined up for hours in Bryant Park.
-In these hand-spun concoctions Shake Shack combines soft serve with premium ice cream, then whips it with syrups and crazy ingredients like hot fudge and truffle cookie dough.
+Danny Meyer's Shake Shack is the most mobbed burger and milkshake spot of them all — just take a look at all those suits lined up in Madison Square Park for hours to get their midday meal.
+In these hand-spun concoctions, Shake Shack combines soft serve with ice cream, then whips it with syrups and crazy ingredients like hot fudge and truffle cookie dough.
 Many fans prefer the traditional black and white or malted milk shake, but specialties include slated caramel, honey roasted peanut and thin mint.

 (credit: Stand4)